-They are the skeptical.
-The representation of one single type can be noticed on both, positive and negative way in this trend.
+They are skeptical.
+The representation of one single type can be noticed in both, in both a positive and negative way in this trend.

 7) Enthusiast, Impulsive

 The enthusiast type is one of the most easily recognizable.
 The core idea is the search for happiness, the search for joy.
-They are usually very funny and optimistic, and are always ready to listen to a new idea, to dream of a new project.
-In the negative way, they can be impulsive and volatile, heading towards a new dream every time.
+They are usually very funny and optimistic and are always ready to listen to a new idea, to dream of a new project.
+Negatively, they can be impulsive and volatile, heading towards a new dream every time.

 8) Challenger, Leader